-Despite the fact the Buckeyes could not capitalize on their red-zone opportunities, the game featured a host of excel-lent plays on both offense and defense from both teams.
+Despite the fact the Buckeyes could not capitalize on their red-zone opportunities, the game featured a host of excellent plays on both offense and defense from both teams.

 In the beginning, however, it was Texas making most of the big plays.
-Infact, the Longhorns seemed to blow right through Ohio State in the early going.
+In fact, the Longhorns seemed to blow right through Ohio State in the early going.
+After the Buckeyes went three-and-

-After the Buckeyes went three-and-out on the game's first possession -thanks to dropped passes from Ted Ginn Jr. and Anthony Gonzalez - Texas embarked upon an 11-play, 64-yard drive that was nearly all guarterback Vince Young.
+After the Buckeyes went three-andout on the game's first possession thanks to dropped passes from Ted Ginn Jr. and Anthony Gonzalez - Texas embarked upon an 11-play, 64-yard drive that was nearly all quarterback Vince Young